OziomaEunice/OziomaEunice/README.md

 #
 Some of my projects are:
-- Fuel delivery service app using Java (https://github.com/OziomaEunice/FuelDeliveryApp-)
+- Fuel delivery Service App using Java (https://github.com/OziomaEunice/FuelDeliveryApp-)
 - Parcel Tracking System using C# (https://github.com/OziomaEunice/ParcelTrackingSystem)
-- DCLM Scotland Website usng HTML, CSS & JS (https://github.com/OziomaEunice/DclmScotland)
+- DCLM Scotland Website using HTML, CSS & JS (https://github.com/OziomaEunice/DclmScotland)

 and more...